rec/gitz/doc/git-fresh.rst

 DESCRIPTION
 ===========

-    Creates one or more fresh branches from the main working branch and pushes them them to your git origin.
+    Creates one or more fresh branches from the base working branch and pushes them them to your git origin.

 EXAMPLES